aa78977/SSFSLAM/README.md

 **Eigen3**

-Required by g2o (see below).
 Download and install instructions can be found at: [http://eigen.tuxfamily.org](http://eigen.tuxfamily.org/). **Required at least 3.1.0**.

 **Opencv**